 Little India in Kuala Lumpur

 India is on your bucket list but for some reason, unable to plan the trip?
 No worries!
 Kuala Lumpur will take you there.
 Little India in KL in the Brickfields districts is one of the top attractions in the city.
-From people to the food to customs, you will get to experience every aspect of India here in this part of Kuala Lumpur.
+From the Cafes and food to customs, you will get to experience every aspect of India here in this part of Kuala Lumpur.

 Sultan Abdul Samad

 The stunning building of Sultan Abdul Samad is one of the most important monuments in the history of Malaysia.
 It is the place where the Malaysian Declaration of Independence was signed in the year 1957.
 People from far and wide come to adore the exquisite architecture of the building.

 Renowned as the oldest mosque of Kuala Lumpur, Masjid Jamek was constructed in the year 1909.
 Overlooking Klang River, it is also referred to as the Friday Mosque.
 It is the main religious center for the Islamic people in KL.

 Shopping in Kuala Lumpur